Health And Wellbeing

 Conclusion

 From the 1960s to the 1980s, grandmothers were renowned for their traditional remedies and natural cures.
-Many of the remedies died with them.
+Many of the remedies died with them, but interest is reviving as people seek alternatives to over-reliance on pills.

 My family and I, along with many friends, have tried all of the above treatments with varying degrees of success.
 What worked for one person didn't have the same universal effect on others.
 But then everyone is different; no shoe fits all.